rantalainen/doks-api-client/README.md

 ## Changelog

-0.0.1 Under development
+- 0.0.1 Under development
-0.0.4 Add actual beneficiaries document purchase option 0.0.8 Fixed jwt token fetch in get pdf summary
+- 0.0.4 Add actual beneficiaries document purchase option
+- 0.0.8 Fixed jwt token fetch in get pdf summary
-0.0.10 Update customer with patchCustomerById, added property available_eidmethods to IDoksIdentification 0.0.11 Added risk assesments and scores
+- 0.0.10 Update customer with patchCustomerById, added property available_eidmethods to IDoksIdentification
+- 0.0.11 Added risk assesments and scores
-1.0.0 Adapt to breaking changes on Doks API (January 2022), changed properties for owners and added actualBeneficiary, responsiblePerson and pep resources
+- 1.0.0 Adapt to breaking changes on Doks API (January 2022), changed properties for owners and added actualBeneficiary, responsiblePerson and pep resources
-1.1.0 Added riskanswers
+- 1.1.0 Added riskanswers
-1.2.0 Added informationRequestPdf
+- 1.2.0 Added informationRequestPdf
-1.3.0 Added buyResponsiblePersonsByCustomerId and buyTradeRegisterByCustomerId 1.3.4 Instantiate HTTPS KeepAliveAgent outside the class to get the most out of it
+- 1.3.0 Added buyResponsiblePersonsByCustomerId and buyTradeRegisterByCustomerId
+- 1.3.4 Instantiate HTTPS KeepAliveAgent outside the class to get the most out of it
+- 1.4.0 Add dns caching possibility with cacheableLookup